stackp/promisejs/README.md

 ## Callbacks Signature

-Callbacks shall have the signature: `callback(result, error)`.
-It matches the `.done(result, error)` signature.
+Callbacks shall have the signature: `callback(error, result)`.
+It matches the `.done(error, result)` signature.

-The `result` parameter is used to pass the value produced by the asynchronous function; The `error` parameter is used to pass an error code != 0 in case something went wrong.
-The latter can be omitted if everything went fine.
+The `error` parameter is used to pass an error code such that `error != false` in case something went wrong; The `result` parameter is used to pass a value produced by the asynchronous task.
 This allows to write callbacks like this:

-    function callback(result, error) {
+    function callback(error, result) {
         if (error) {
             /* Deal with error case. */
             ...